Streeam/Purchase_Request/README.md

                   Send email to manager to inform him that he left.
                   TODO NEEDS TESTING
                   TODO FRONTEND
-         10. api/users (Pre-Authorize ROLE_ADMIN and ROLE_MANAGER only for modifying the user's role )
+         12. api/users (Pre-Authorize ROLE_ADMIN and ROLE_MANAGER only for modifying the user's role )
-             TODO POST When admin creates a user also creates an employee TODO DELETE when admin deletes an employee it also deletes the linked user and updates the company if he is in one
+             TODO POST When admin creates a user also creates an employee TODO DELETE when admin deletes an user it also deletes the linked employee and updates the company if he is in one.
+Also deletes all the employee's notifications
              TODO GET Employees and Managers can see their roles in the company PUT If you are a manager you can only modify the roles of users in your company (the email cannot be modified) TODO When user is updated the employee is updated as well.
-         11. api/employees
+         13. api/employees
               POST  No one can create an employee.
 An employee is created only when the user is activated.
               GET ADMIN can see all employees, the rest can only see their own account.
               DELETE  (Pre-Authorize ROLE_ADMIN) when admin deletes an employee it also deletes the linked user and updates the company if he is in one.
 Also delete all notification related to this employee